St. Catharines/Niagara District Airport: Airport facilities

 The airport primarily serves general aviation (GA) aircraft, but it is not unusual to see chartered aircraft (turboprops and business jets) delivering passengers to waiting limousines for a ride to the Niagara Fallsview Casino Resort or other local attractions.
 In the past, the airport has also hosted delivery aircraft bringing rush order parts for the nearby General Motors plants.

 The airport is home base for the Civil Air Rescue Emergency Service (CARES) Niagara, Unit #11 of Ontario Civil Air Search and Rescue Association (CASARA).
-CARES Niagara is a charitable organization which promotes aviation safety and provides civilian voluntary search and rescue (SAR) service in a support role to the Canadian military.
+CARES Niagara is an organization that promotes aviation safety and provides civilian voluntary search and rescue (SAR) service in a support role to the Canadian military.

-It is also not unusual to see Royal Canadian Air Force search and rescue aircraft on the ramp refueling while on search and rescue or training missions in the region.
+It is also not unusual to see Royal Canadian Air Force search and rescue aircraft on the ramp refuelling while on search and rescue or training missions in the region.

 The Southern Ontario Gliding Centre (SOGC) of the Royal Canadian Air Cadets utilize the airport for spring and fall familiarization flights for the cadets.